 A Hasmonean period fortress located inside the Ayalon park.
 It was fortified by Bacchides during the Maccabee revolt.

 A fortress dated to the Hasmonean period (2nd century BC), located on a steep hill above the valley of springs.
-The fortress was constructed by Bacchides, the Seleucid general, who fought against the Hasmonean kingdom.
-The ruins are called Khirbet El ‘Akedor Akid (in Hebrew: Hurbat Eked).
+The fortress was constructed by the Seleucid general Bacchides, who fought against the Hasmonean kingdom during its early period.
+The site is now in ruins, and are called Khirbet El ‘Akedor Akid (in Hebrew: Hurbat Eked).

 The construction of the fortress (Hebrew: Matzad) was the beginning of the establishment of the city of Emmaus/Nicopolis, which later relocated several KM to the west.